megadrive/stremio-addon-starter/README.md

 ### Installation

 1. Navigate to a folder where you want to create the project
-2. Run `pnpx tiged github:megadrive/stremio-addon-boilerplate`
+2. Run `pnpx tiged github:megadrive/stremio-addon-boilerplate-ts my-new-stremio-addon`
-3. Navigate into the folder: `cd stremio-addon-boilerplate`
+3. Navigate into the folder: `cd my-new-stremio-addon`
 4. Install dependencies: `pnpm install`

 ### Usage notes